StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_health.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Splunk Health

 ## Overview

-When the [Splunk StackPack](splunk_stackpack.md) has been installed in StackState, you can configure the Splunk Health check on StackState Agent V2 to begin collecting Splunk health data.
+When the [Splunk StackPack](splunk_stackpack.md) has been installed in Rancher Observability, you can configure the Splunk Health check on Rancher Observability Agent V2 to begin collecting Splunk health data.

-Health is collected from Splunk by executing Splunk saved searches from StackState Agent V2.
-In order to receive Splunk health data in StackState, configuration needs to be added to both Splunk and StackState Agent V2:
+Health is collected from Splunk by executing Splunk saved searches from Rancher Observability Agent V2.
+In order to receive Splunk health data in Rancher Observability, configuration needs to be added to both Splunk and Rancher Observability Agent V2:

 * [Splunk saved search](splunk_health.md#splunk-saved-search) - there should be at least one saved search that generates the health data you want to retrieve.
-* [StackState Agent V2 Splunk Health check](splunk_health.md#agent-check) - a Splunk Health check should be configured to connect to your Splunk instance and execute the relevant Splunk saved searches.
+* [Rancher Observability Agent V2 Splunk Health check](splunk_health.md#agent-check) - a Splunk Health check should be configured to connect to your Splunk instance and execute the relevant Splunk saved searches.

-The Splunk Health check on StackState Agent V2 will execute all configured Splunk saved searches periodically to retrieve a snapshot of the health at the current time.
+The Splunk Health check on Rancher Observability Agent V2 will execute all configured Splunk saved searches periodically to retrieve a snapshot of the health at the current time.

 ## Prerequisites

 To run the Splunk Health Agent check, you need to have:

 * A running Splunk instance.
-* The [Splunk StackPack](splunk_stackpack.md) installed on your StackState instance.
+* The [Splunk StackPack](splunk_stackpack.md) installed on your Rancher Observability instance.
-* [StackState Agent V2](/setup/agent/about-stackstate-agent.md) must be installed on a single machine which can connect to Splunk and StackState.
+* [Rancher Observability Agent V2](/setup/agent/about-stackstate-agent.md) must be installed on a single machine which can connect to Splunk and Rancher Observability.

 ## Splunk saved search

 ### Fields used

-StackState Agent V2 executes the Splunk saved searches configured in the [Splunk Health Agent check](splunk_health.md#agent-check) and pushes retrieved data to StackState.
-The following fields from the results of a saved search are sent to StackState:
+Rancher Observability Agent V2 executes the Splunk saved searches configured in the [Splunk Health Agent check](splunk_health.md#agent-check) and pushes retrieved data to Rancher Observability.
+The following fields from the results of a saved search are sent to Rancher Observability:

 | Field                                      | Description                                                                     |
 |:-------------------------------------------|:--------------------------------------------------------------------------------|